Your Subtitle text

 Parent-teacher conferences are scheduled in November and March.
 At these individual conferences parents discuss their child’s academic progress with the teachers.
 In addition, parents are invited to observe their child’s class and school during Open School Week in November.
 If there are special problems or situations that require discussion or if you simply have questions or concerns, you do not need to wait until the scheduled conferences; feel free to make an appointment with your child’s teacher.
 You can do this by sending a note to the teacher with your name, telephone number and available times via the red folder.

-The Principal, Assistant Principal, Guidance Counselors and Parent Coordinator are also available to meet with parents.
+The Principal, Assistant Principals, Guidance Counselors and Parent Coordinator are also available to meet with parents.
 Call the office at 718-638-2661 to arrange an appointment.

 Homework and Homework Help